mikkelam/Emoji-Ninja/README.md

 - **Fast Search**: Find your favorite emoji with ease 🔍️
 - **Keyboard Navigation**: Arrow keys + Enter for selection ⌨️
-- **Smart pop**: The window pops next to your cursor if you prefer to use your mouse 🖱️
+- **Smart Pop**: The window pops next to your cursor if you prefer to use your mouse 🖱️
 - **Skin Tone Support**: Choose from different skin tones 🌈
 - **Global Hotkey**: Quick access with `⌘⌃Space` 🔥🔑
 - **100% Offline**